fizcris/CarND-Advanced-Lane-Lines/README.md

 The result is obtained in the following form after applying the indicated thresholds: `result = (sobelx and sobely) or (sobelmag and sobeldir)`.
 The limits of each thershold are stated in the function as default values.

-The results are aceptable, as we can see the lines ar thicker and better defined:
+The results are aceptable, as we can see the lines ar thicker and better defined, although the noise got also increased:

 <table>
     <tr>